ketrint/Linguacodus/README.md

 2. Run the Framework: Execute the inference notebook to initiate the pipeline for transforming natural language task descriptions into code.

-## Experimental Evaluations

-Our framework has undergone rigorous experimental evaluations to assess its effectiveness.
-To reproduce these experiments and explore the results, refer to the [Experiment Notebook](experiments/experiment_notebook.ipynb) in the experiments directory.

 ## Potential Applications

 Our framework has promising applications in various domains, including: